 There are a few things you'll want to address before you jump into becoming a first time home buyer.

 - Pay down your debts so you have more money for your mortgage

 - Save as much as possible for a down payment

 - Get to know the neighborhoods

 - It’s best to have a job before you start looking to buy a home

 - Gather your tax paperwork and other documents for financing.
 Meet with a lender to establish a plan to make homeownership a reality

 - Check your credit rating and make preemptive moves to fix it if necessary

 Use online tools to get an idea of the home prices in the Denver area.
 Usaj Realty has a comprehensive website that lists available homes and descriptions of the Denver neighborhoods.
 Do some research on trends.
 Are new developments coming?
 Is public transportation available?
 How does the school district rank?
 It’s important to not only think about how you will fit into the neighborhood but how your investment will hold up over time when it comes time to sell.

 Find Your Middle Ground

-Find a balance between size and the financial investment.
+Find a balance between size and financial investment.
 Determine what you can afford and what you need in the home.
-Do the research to ensure your monthly payment is manageable and where you are still able to afford to save for retirement and for emergencies.
+Do the research to ensure your monthly payment is manageable and the home you select will still allow you to save for retirement and emergencies.